XCR-hub/taxiassur.com/FIX-ERREUR-URL-NULL-SEO.md

 END;
 $$;

--- 2. Fix structure seo_metrics (ajouter colonnes manquantes)
+-- 2. Fix structure seo_metrics

--- Rendre colonnes 'url' et 'keyword' nullable si elles existent DO $$
+-- NOUVEAU : Rendre url et keyword nullable
+DO $$
 BEGIN
   IF EXISTS (SELECT 1 FROM information_schema.columns WHERE table_name = 'seo_metrics' AND column_name = 'url') THEN